PE Wax

 Adhesives Industry

-In adhesives production, PE wax is used to adjust the tack and set time.
+In adhesives production, We use PE wax to adjust the tack and set time.
 It provides a balance between adhesive strength and ease of application.

 For example; hot melt adhesives incorporate PE wax to control open time and solidification rate, ensuring effective bonding on various surfaces.